 Mira Gut Beach is located in Cape Breton County

-Mira Gut has washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.
+Mira Gut has outdoor washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.

 Mira Gut is generally a safe beach at low tide.
 Visitors to the beach can walk for miles along the sandbar at low tide which makes this beach ideal for families.
 However, there is a strong current to the right of the beach along the breakwater rocks, which runs along the beach due to the Mira River.
 This current can pose dangerous conditions for weak swimmers.
 Mira Gut is a very calm beach when it comes to beach conditions.
-It experiences calm to moderate surf.
 Most days there is relatively little surf, but, because of its location, occasional high surf days do occur.

 The supervised swimming area is marked by two red and yellow flags on the beach.
-Swimmers are encouraged to stay between the red and yellow flags and not go out past the buoys to avoid the current.
+Swimmers are encouraged to stay between the red and yellow flags to avoid the current.

 The lifeguards advise patrons to swim in the supervised area to avoid the hazards of the channel and rocks.
 Floatation devices are not permitted on days when the wind is blowing offshore.